dhobsd/ughjira/README.md

 ## Features

-`Ugh` imports issues from GitHub into JIRA, and attempts to be friendly in the following ways:
+`Ughjira` imports issues from GitHub into JIRA, and attempts to be friendly in the following ways:

  1. It attempts to preserve (to the best of its ability) formatting in issue